aditya-/e2e_web_app_ec2_aws/README.md

-This Playbook Drives end-end Automation for wordpress deployment
+This Playbook Drives end-end Automation for wordpress based web application deployment in EC2, AWS